 Next, they met with both Mike and Sara to discuss their concerns and come up with a plan of action.
 Mike stated he preferred to support the end-users as part of the phasing out plan.
 Based on that, INSI did an initial network assessment and discovered they had 40 aging servers spread out among 34 locations.
 They proposed a cloud solution to simplify the infrastructure and help them save money.

 Additionally, they developed a retirement phasing plan to:

 - Gather inherent knowledge from Mike and document in the ticketing system

 - Put together a 5-year cloud computing plan to slowly move the servers as they aged out

 - Provide Mike a backup plan for when he was out of the office:

-- To be respectful of Mike, and make the transition easy on him, we used the thin client pricing to allow for .5 calls per month as backup.
-(Note: the average user calls in to the helpdesk 1.5X per month.)
+- To be respectful of Mike, and make the transition easy on him, we used the thin client pricing to allow for .5 calls per month as a backup.
+(Note: the average user calls into the helpdesk 1.5X per month.)

 - Since both Mike and INSI used the same ticketing system, it made it easy for INSI to pick up the slack when Mike was out of the office

 - Sara agreed to increase to full desktop support once the call volume exceeded .5 calls per month.